 100% VA Disability Rating

 A 100% VA Disability Rating is the highest VA Disability Rating that can be given for VA Disability.
-A 100% Rating is given to Disabled Veterans with extremely severe service-connected conditions that usually make the veteran entirely unable to work and mostly unable to care for themselves, including bathing and dressing.
+A 100% Rating is given to Disabled Veterans with extremely severe service-connected conditions that make the veteran unable to satisfactorily work and perform the Activities of Daily Living.

 A 100% VA Disability Rating can be given for a single severe condition or for a group of conditions whose ratings can be combined using VA Math to equal 100%.

-For example, a 100% rating is commonly given to veterans who have two or more limbs paralyzed and/or amputated or for conditions, like tuberculosis or cancer, who warrant a 100% VA Disability Rating as long as they are ACTIVE.
-For these conditions, the veteran will no longer receive the 100% VA Disability Rating once the condition is in remission or healed, but the VA will reinstate the 100% VA Disability Rating if the condition ever becomes active again.
+A 100% VA Disability Rating is commonly given to veterans who have two or more limbs paralyzed or amputated, or for active diseases, like tuberculosis or cancer.
+For these diseases, the veteran will no longer receive the 100% VA Disability Rating once the condition is no longer active, but the VA will reinstate the 100% VA Disability Rating if the condition ever becomes active again.

 A 100% VA Disability Rating is also given every time a veteran is admitted to the hospital for any condition that qualifies for VA Disability.

 A veteran with a 100% VA Disability Rating will receive a monthly payment from the VA and full medical care for all of their medical conditions.
 The exact monetary amount of compensation given for a 100% VA Disability Rating is the same for every veteran, but does change for factors like children, spouses, etc. Our VA Disability Chart details the current monetary amounts give for a 100% VA Disability Rating.

 Many veterans with a 100% VA Disability Rating also qualify for additional compensation from the VA called Special Monthly Compensation.